Porting to Python 3 - The Book Site

 Making a new release of software that is backwards incompatible is a high risk strategy.
 When people need to rewrite their software, or maintain separate versions of their source code to support both versions of a language or a framework, the risk is that they never make the transition and stay on the old version forever, or worse, that they switch to another framework.

-For that reason Python versions 2.6 and later include support for migrating to Python 3, in the form of 2to3, a program and package that can convert code from Python 2 to Python 3.
+For that reason Python versions 2.6 and 2.7 include both several forward compatibility features to enable you to write code for both Python 2 and Python 3, as well as support for migrating in the form of 2to3, a program and package that can convert code from Python 2 to Python 3.
 There are other techniques and strategies you can use and there are also different ways to use 2to3.
 Which strategy to use depends very much on what type of software you are converting.

 Only supporting Python 3